 - Arabic

-- Bengali
+- o Bengali

 - Chinese (simplified Cantonese, Mandarin)

 - French

 - Haitian Creole

-- Italian
+- o Italian

-- Korean
+- ${\circ}$ Korean

-- Polish
+- $\circ$ Polish

 - Russian

-- Urdu
+- o Urdu

-- Yiddish
+- o Yiddish

 The Commission will provide services in Bengali, Korean, and Chinese (Cantonese, Mandarin) only in counties where the New York City Board of Elections (NYCBOE) is not mandated to provide services in such languages under the federal Voting Rights Act.
-See appendix A for a breakdown of poll site allocations and methodology.
+See appendix A for a breakdown of poll site allocations and methodology. \